ONSdigital/tredegar/src/main/resources/bulletins/Cohort Fertility, 2012.md

-Theme: People, Population and Community
+﻿Theme: People, Population and Community
 Level 2: Births, Deaths and Marriages
 Level 3: Conception and Fertility Rates
 Summary: Fertility on year of birth of mother rather than the year of birth of child.
 Includes average number of live-born children and the proportion of women remaining childless by year of birth.
 Headline 1: The average completed family size for women born in 1967 and reaching age 45 in 2012, was 1.91 children per woman.
-This compares with their mothers’ generation, represented by women born in 1940, who had on average 2.36 children.
-Headline 2: Two children was the most common family size for women born in both 1940 and 1967.
+Headline 2: This compares with their mothers’ generation, represented by women born in 1940, who had on average 2.36 children.
-Headline 3: The level of childlessness among women born in 1967 (19%) is higher than for women born in 1940 (11%).
-One in ten women born in 1967 had four or more children, compared with nearly one in five women born in 1940.
+Headline 3: Two children was the most common family size for women born in both 1940 and 1967.
 Contact name: Oliver Dormon
 Contact email: oliver.dormon@ons.gsi.gov.uk